 Bourguignon traveled widely in France, Spain, and Italy, North Africa, Corsica, and Yugoslavia.
 He lived in both Haiti and Peru.
 He met his wife, Erika Eichhorn (Bourguignon), in Haiti, and they settled in Columbus, Ohio, in 1950 after she joined the faculty of The Ohio State University.

-Today, his widely collected works are found in museums and in collections throughout the U.S. and Europe.
+Bourguignon's early work was exhibited in Brussels, Antwerp, Bruges, Le Zoute, Paris, Marseilles, and Corsica and, later, in more than 50 solo exhibitions in the United States.
+Today, his widely collected works are found in museums and in collections throughout the United States and Europe.

 For more information, or to inquire about a painting,

 contact email@example.com or 614.619.0123